 One of our favourite places to visit at any time of the year is Cadgwith, a tiny fishing village on the Lizard.
 Fishing boats still go out from Cadgwith every day, and you can usually buy delicious fresh fish straight off the boat if you go at the right time of day.

-What’s special about the lights at Cadgwith is they’re a mix of seasonal – Christmas trees, angels, reindeer – and those that draw on the village’s heritage and take their inspiration from the sea – think ships and sea creatures.
+Cadgwith’s display combines a mix of seasonally-inspired lights, including Christmas trees, angels and reindeer, and others that draw on the village’s heritage and take their inspiration from the sea – think ships and sea creatures.

 If you fancy combining dinner out with a trip to see the lights, we recommend the Cadgwith Cove Inn for its food, atmosphere and super-friendly staff.